15 of the Best Native Wildflowers for the US and Canada

 5. Common Self-Heal

-As do many of the members of this family, common self-heal has spikes of blueish purple flowers, square stems, and leaves arranged on the stems in opposite pairs.
+Common self-heal (Prunella vulgaris) is easily recognizable as a member of the mint family, with its spikes of blueish purple flowers, square stems, and leaves arranged on the stems in opposite pairs.

 A close up horizontal image of Prunella vulgaris aka common self-heal with green foliage and purple flowers.